jankotek/JDBM3/README.md

 Tokyo Cabinet (probably fastest db written in C++).

 Performance is side effect of author's obsession with minimal overhead.
-JDBM runs great even on systems with limited memory or poor GC (Android) Data are read directly using direct mapped buffers without any copying.
+JDBM runs great even on systems with limited memory or poor Garbage Collector (Android).
+Data are read directly using direct mapped buffers without any copying.
 Most logic is implemented using primitive numbers and arrays.
 JDBM hardly ever creates new object instances for its internal use.
+It also uses advanced techniques to minimise consumed disk space.

 On top of that JDBM offers various deployment modes.
 You can store data on disk, memory, zip/jar file.
 DB can be encrypted using password or quickly backuped to zip file.